 InVision is a prototyping tool for UI/UX and web designers and their blog “Inside Design” has lots of great content for designers, especially those who work in tech.
 From topics such as design thinking to copywriting and reading lists for designers – there is lots of great info for anyone interested in visual and interface design.

 Webflow is the company responsible for the Webflow CMS, the tool I am using for all my personal, as well as client work.
+If you haven't tried it out yet, you can check it out and sign up for an account here (yes, that's an affiliate link).
 Their “Responsive Web Design Blog” is directed at freelance designers and talks about a variety of topics with many of them not directly related to the company’s product.
-Topics include trends in typography for the web, tips for getting a freelance business of the ground and information on the web design process from start to finish.
+Topics include trends in typography for the web, tips for getting a freelance business off the ground and information on the web design process from start to finish.

 The ConvertKit blog isn’t only well designed, but also offers heaps of super-helpful information on marketing, online business, email marketing and more.
 While not specifically geared towards designers, it still offers heaps of useful information for content creators on how to move their (online) business forward.
 Some of the topics include “Lead magnet ideas to grow your email list”, “Best practices for landing pages” and more.